-D. When an individual terminates employment, foster parent service or ceases volunteer work at one facility or institution and begins work at another facility or institution, the criminal record report secured for the prior facility or institution.
+D. When an individual terminates employment, foster parent service or ceases volunteer work at one facility or institution and begins work at another facility or institution, the criminal record report secured for the prior facility or institution shall not be valid for the new facility or institution.
 A new criminal record report and sworn disclosure statement shall be required.